-When it comes to organizing your bridal shower registry, there are several things to consider.
-Your bridal shower registry, an increasingly more popular option, generally functions a little differently than your wedding registry.
+When it comes to your bridal shower registry, there are several things to consider.
+Read on for everything you need to know.

 Keep reading to find out how these two registries differ, plus learn how to set one up, what items to include, when to thank your guests, and more.